What is an enterprise application? Examples & benefits

 Example: Oracle Cloud Enterprise Resource Planning (ERP)

 Think of enterprise resource planning (ERP) as a system that helps organizations manage all their daily activities.
 This includes everything from accounting and procurement to project management, risk management, compliance, and supply chain operations.
-Plus, it has tools for planning, budgeting, forecasting, and reporting financial results.
+It also has tools for planning, budgeting, forecasting, and reporting financial results.

-What’s cool about ERP systems is that they link up different business processes and ensure that data flows smoothly between them.
-They pull data from various sources, which helps avoid duplication and keeps everything accurate.
-This means the information you get is reliable and consistent across the board.
+ERP systems link different business processes and ensure data flows smoothly between them.
+They gather data from various sources, helping avoid duplication and maintaining accuracy.
+This ensures reliable and consistent information across the board.

 In a nutshell, an ERP system connects people, processes, and technology within a business.
-This connection is key for driving business transformation and making operations more efficient.
+This connection is key for driving business transformation and enhancing operational efficiency.

 5. Supply chain management (SCM)